fullstackseb/fullstackseb/README.md

 ### Hi there 👋

-My name is Sebastian and I am a developer and data analyst.
+My name is Sebastian and I am an auditor and data analyst.

 I like using Python and SQL and do all sorts of data analysis and database things.
 I played around a little bit with the MERN Stack to learn JavaScript and NodeJS and get a better understanding of Full Stack Web Development.